django-cms/djangocms-text/README.rst

 If django CMS is not installed with django CMS Text, add the following to your ``MIGRATION_MODULES`` setting::

-    MIGRATION_MODULES = [
+    MIGRATION_MODULES = {
         ...,
         "djangocms_text": None,
         ...
-    ]
+    }

-This will prevent the migration of the models for django CMS plugins.
+This will prevent the creation of the model for the django CMS text plugin.

 Development